jefsnare/site/about/index.md

 ## Work

-I'm a Front-end Consultant, currently working at Ahold Delhaize.
+I'm a DevOps Engineer.

-On a working day, I care about bringing the best web experience to end users.
-Carefully thinking about the optimized front-end part of the website.
+On a working day, I care about bringing the best experience to end users.
 Validating use cases, improving website speed but also pragmatically improve (technical) parts of the ecosystem.

 [Read more about my work and experience](/about/work)

-## Hobby
+## What else

-After a working day I really like to cook some food, drink a glass of wine and enjoy.
-Next to that I have several other hobbies.
+In my spare time playing some board games, do some cooking (Curry, Rendang, Pasta, but mostly Italian and Thai kitchen), and sometimes some sports.

 ### Photography 📷